 A body can live with only one kidney also; if someone has the damaged kidney then he can get a kidney transplant from his family member.
 Vitamin D is generated by the exposure of the skin in sunlight but this vitamin can get activated only because of kidneys.

-When this bladder is half filled it sends signal to the brain that you need to go to toilet.
-When you go to toilet urine leaves your body through another tube which is called urethra.
+When this bladder is half-filled it sends a signal to the brain that you need to go to the toilet.
+When you go to toilet urine leaves your body through another tube which is called the urethra.
 You must protect your kidneys from harmful substances like tobacco, drugs, and alcohol.

 They can make your kidney or harder and also they can damage them.
 To keep your kidneys healthy always you must stay away from these harmful substances.